-From a much-needed vacation or a long trip for work, traveling means making preparations for your home comfort system.
-You can't use it as long as you’re away, so you can make adjustments as appropriate to limit your energy use.
-Just the same, you shouldn't just leave it off for the entire time you're gone.
+Whether it’s a relaxing vacation or an extended trip for work, leaving home means making preparations for your home comfort system.
+You don't need it if you’re on a trip, so you can adjust it as needed to conserve your energy use.
+At the same time, you shouldn't just turn it off for the entire time you're gone.

-Energy-Efficient Thermostat Settings While at Work
+Ideal Thermostat Settings While at Work

 A Smart Thermostat Can Help: Perks of a Smart Thermostat